alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Panel.md

 * Open Saved Setup : Open now the saved setup.
 For manual use.

 * Save Current Setup : Save now the current setup.
 For manual use.

+* Key to Activate transparent windows : If you have the window set to no response when the cursor hovers over it (via the 'T' control on the top right) you need to press a key to get the window to activate.
+Define the key here.

+* Show notification area icon : show a notification icon in the notification area.

+* Minimize to notification area icon : when minimised, don't show a task bar icon, instead just show a notification area icon.

 # Screenshots